-If you listen to Michael Gough, who began his training as Brotman Law’s new case manager in January 2022, his years in the U.S. Navy and SWCC, which rolled off his tongue several times during the interview with quiet ease, might seem disarming.
+Michael Gough began his training as Brotman Law’s new case manager in January 2022 after his years of service in the U.S. Navy and SWCC.

 If you care to look “SWCC” up under www.navy.com, you’ll find that Gough was part of an elite force known as Special Warfare Combatant-Craft Crewmen (SWCC), which most people never hear about.
 According to the Navy’s website, this is on purpose.

 “Once I graduated from the selection pipeline, time just started flying.
-In SWCC I was able to stay in San Diego, and just ‘bounce through a couple different commands.’”
+In SWCC I was able to stay in San Diego, and just bounce through a couple of different commands.’”
 With a smile on his face, Gough recalled “driving fast boats and shooting a lot of guns.”

 Having found what he was searching for, his 10-year mark came and went.
 Gough decided to stay until he could retire.
 “I loved the people I was working with, and it was a huge learning experience.”
 He hadn’t yet met all his goals in the military, and his decision to stay on gave him more time to complete his BA in organizational leadership at the University of Charleston.